Preparing For Your New Puppy

 Be patient, stay calm & above all, BE CONSISTANT!

-We have also compiled a ton of information & literature that will be included in the
+I have also compiled a ton of information & literature that will be included in the

 Puppy Pack that will go home with each puppy.